Back to Home

 DOT Physical Exam in Valley Stream & Brooklyn, NY

-RASMED Clinic provides FMCSA-certified DOT physical examinations for CDL holders and commercial drivers in Nassau County and Brooklyn, NY.
-Dr. Mansoor Farooki, MD is listed on the FMCSA National Registry of Certified Medical Examiners.
-Same-day results and walk-in appointments available.
+RASMED Clinic provides DOT physical examinations for CDL holders and commercial drivers in Nassau County and Brooklyn, NY.
+Our physicians evaluate drivers against the medical standards set by the Federal Motor Carrier Safety Administration (FMCSA), with same-day and walk-in appointments available.

 718-859-7446

-Same-Day ResultsRenewal & First-TimeValley Stream & BrooklynFMCSA Certified
+Same-Day AppointmentsRenewal & First-TimeValley Stream & BrooklynFMCSA Medical Standards

 What is a DOT Physical Exam?